 Humanity is the only species on Earth to have developed knowledge.
-I will make the term ‘knowledge’ increasingly precise as we go along, but for now will say that we are the only species that is able to read and write books.
-And this knowledge has enabled us to create increasingly powerful technology.
-Technological advance has the effect of broadening the ‘space of the possible’; for instance, with the invention of the airplane, human flight became a reality.
+I will make the term ‘knowledge’ increasingly precise as we go along, but for now I will simply say that we are the only species that is able to read and write, and that this ability in turn has allowed us to create increasingly powerful technology.
+Technological advance has the effect of broadening the ‘space of the possible’: for instance, with the invention of the airplane, human flight became a reality.
 When the ‘space of the possible’ is broadened, it brings with it both good and bad capabilities.
 This duality of technology has been with us since we learned to start a fire, the very first human technology.
 With this discovery, it became possible to warm ourselves and cook, but also to burn down forests and enemy villages.
 Today, the Internet broadens free access to learning, but it can also spread hate and lies on a global scale.

 To understand what is happening, we therefore need to zoom out in time.
 Humanity has previously encountered two similar non-linearities.
-The first occurred roughly ten thousand years ago with the invention of agriculture, which ended the Forager Age and brought us into the Agrarian Age.
+The first occurred roughly ten thousand years ago with the invention of agriculture, which ended what I call the Forager Age and brought us into the Agrarian Age.
 The second started with the Enlightenment about four hundred years ago, which helped to usher in the Industrial Age.

 How should we approach this third transition?
 What actions should society take now, when the non-linearity we are facing prevents us from being able to make accurate predictions about the future?
-We need to enact policies that allow for gradual social and economic change; the alternative is that we artificially suppress these changes, only for them explode eventually.
+We need to enact policies that allow for gradual social and economic change.
+The alternative is that we artificially suppress these changes, only for them explode eventually.
 In particular, I will argue that we should smooth the transition to the Knowledge Age by expanding three powerful individual freedoms:

 Economic freedom: instituting a universal basic income.